AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-error-no-commands-defined-in-cache-namespace.md

 ### Solution

 This occurs when you have imported a database backup from another instance/environment, in which the configurations for those scopes remained in the database though the associated store(s)/website(s) had been deleted.
+Note: If you have only had one website, then the second test for the websites does not apply and you only need to test for stores.

 To solve this issue, identify the invalid rows left from those configurations.